illescasDaniel/CppStyleGuide/README.md

 - Define the entire class in one file.
 - Define the headers of the class in one file and the implementation in other.

-Use default member values when they're always initialized with the same value, unless the value is different depending on the constructor, then initialize those values individually.
+**Use default member values** when they're always initialized with the same value, unless the value is different depending on the constructor, then initialize those values individually.

-Try to avoid empty constructors, the uninitialized members has undefined values (use default member to avoid this, if you want).
+Try to **avoid empty constructors**, the uninitialized members has undefined values (use default member to avoid this, if you want).

 ```c++
 class Human {